Operation Unokat: Prelude

 On 4 December Tshombe, then visiting France, declared there were no foreign mercenaries in Katanga.
 Meanwhile, in the Congo, tensions increased as central government troops occupied Kongolo in northern Katanga.
 That day Brigadier K.A.S.
 Raja—the commander of all UN forces in Katanga—and Smith toured all ONUC outposts to encourage their troops to remain patient, stressing that they could take no action against the Katangese forces without the permission of the Security Council.
 After having lunch with the Dogra Regiment at the Élisabethville airport, Raja and Smith left for the local ONUC headquarters.
 To their surprise, they discovered that the Katangese Gendarmerie had established three new roadblocks which cut them off from the centre of the city.
 One of these was placed at a roundabout along Avenue Saio-Stanley.
 Smith telephoned Urquhart, who was at the headquarters, and asked him to scout out the Katangese positions from his vantage.
 Urquhart complied and reported that the largest roadblock was manned by armoured cars and as many as 300 troops.

 Smith then telephoned Lewis Hoffacker and Denzil Dunnett, the United States' and United Kingdom's respective consuls in Élisabethville.
 He asked them to intercede with Katangese Foreign Minister Évariste Kimba—who was left in charge of the government while Tshombe was abroad—and ask him to remove the roadblocks.
 The consuls did so and reported that Kimba promised the roadblocks would be removed by 18:00.
-Before Tshombe departed Paris to attempt to visit Brazil, a United States official informed him that if the roadblocks were not removed the UN would have to take action against them.
-Tshombe indicated to the official that he was powerless to have the blocks cleared and that it would be politically disastrous for him to order such.
+Before Tshombe departed Paris to attempt to visit Brazil, a United States official informed him that if the roadblocks were not removed the UN would have to take action.
+Tshombe indicated to the official that he was powerless to have the blocks cleared and that it would be disastrous for him to order such.
 ONUC troops who had been entrenching themselves near the airport roadblock withdrew, but by the morning of 5 December it was apparent to the UN forces that roadblocks remained.
-UN officials came to believe that Kimba had no control of the gendarmerie and concluded that the Katangese forces were using the roadblocks to cutoff the ONUC camps from one another so that they could be defeated in detail.
+UN officials concluded that Kimba had no control of the gendarmerie and concluded that the Katangese forces were using the roadblocks to cutoff the ONUC camps from one another so that they could be defeated in detail.
 Radio intercepts also indicated that the gendarmes were attempting to isolate the UN position at the airport.
 Upon receiving word that Katangese armoured cars were moving out of Jadotville, Smith became convinced that ONUC had to take quick military action to ensure its local presence would survive.
 Thant concurred that action should be taken to restore ONUC's freedom of movement, and once the necessary orders were delivered to Raja, Indian ONUC troops began establishing positions near the Katangese roadblocks.
 At noon the UN announced that Raja was assuming control of all of ONUC's presence in Katanga.